 Go to the diary entry, the interpretive summaries or return to the top.

 Yitzhak reports receiving news on the Sabbath from Dr. Pikhulitz the leader of the agricultural school in Petah-Tikvah.
-He was responding to questions Yitzhak sent him.
-Even though the Weitz family sent a wagon to the Yitzhak’s home to buy supplies from his family’s store, Yitzhak hesitates to get on the wagon going back to Bokiima lest his visit is unwelcome.
+He was responding to questions Yitzhak sent him in a postcard.
+Even though the Weitz family sent a wagon to buy supplies at the home of Yitzhak’s family’s store, Yitzhak hesitates to get on the wagon going back to Bokiima lest his visit at the Weitz home is unwelcome.
 He remains in the dark about Abraham Weitz’s plans to journey to the Land of Israel.

 Go to the diary entry, the interpretive summaries or return to the top.

-Yitzhak says he has nothing to write and that he has received no update and it still hoping that David Weitz or a courier from the Weitz home will come visit so he can get an update.
+Yitzhak says he has nothing to write and that he has received no update about the Weitz family plans to journey to the Land of Israel.
+Yitzhak is still hoping that David Weitz or a courier from the Weitz home will come visit so he can get an update.
 He thinks about sending them a letter but is not sure they will answer.
-He is filled with self-doubts and the “crisis period” still haunts him.
-He does report he composed a new poem.
+He is filled with self-doubts and his “crisis period” still haunts him.
+As an afterthought, he does report he composed a new poem.

 Go to the diary entry, the interpretive summaries or return to the top.

 Yitzhak reports learning the contents of an encouraging letter that arrived from Abraham Weitz’s son, Yosef, who was already living in the Land of Israel.
-He was updating the family on efforts made to prepare for their arrival.
+Yosef was updating the family on efforts he was making locally to made to prepare for their arrival.

 Go to the diary entry, the interpretive summaries or return to the top.

 Yitzhak begins his entry with a quote from a poem of Zalman Shneour, a profilic Yiddish and Hebrew poet.
-Abraham Weitz shows up in a wagon at Yitzhak's home with news he is not making the trip to the Land of Israel but that his daughter Hinda and relative Abraham Lender may still go.
+Abraham Weitz shows up at Yitzhak's home in a wagon with news that he is not traveling to the Land of Israel but that his daughter Hinda and his relative Abraham Lender may go.
+Yitzhak’s journey now hinges on their plans.

 Go to the diary entry, the interpretive summaries or return to the top.

-Yitzhak is writing behind his home, taking note of the beautiful nature around him.
-He hopes to visit Abrham Weitz on the Sabbath to learn if Weitz's daughter, Hinda, will make the trip to the Land of Israel.
+Yitzhak is writing behind his home, taking in the beauty of nature around him.
+He hopes to visit Abraham Weitz on the Sabbath to learn if Weitz's daughter, Hinda, will in fact make the journey to the Land of Israel.

 Go to the diary entry, the interpretive summaries or return to the top.

-The blessing for the new month of Menachem Av took place yesterday.
-Yitzhak wants to visit Weitz but a wagon doesn't come and an anyway he injured his foot and can't get around.
-He philosophizes as well about whether human goals are in vain given human mortality.
-He also reports the story he heard from Abraham Weitz about how the journey of his friend, Shmuel Bortnik from the town of Hubyn Pershyi, to the Land of Israel was abruptly cancelled by his sponsors, the residents of his hometown.
+The blessing for the new month of Menachem Av took place yesterday in synagogue.
+Yitzhak hopes to visit the Weitz family but a wagon doesn’t show up from the forest and anyway he has injured his foot.
+He also reports a story he heard from Abraham Weitz about a friend, Shmuel Borshtak from the town of Hubyn Pershyi, whose journey to Palestine was abruptly cancelled by the residents of his town, who originally agreed to sponsor his trip.

 Go to the diary entry, the interpretive summaries or return to the top.

-Shimon Berger comes to Yitzhak's home and talks about a business opportunity with hops in Dubno.
-He hopes to get Yizthak and his brother Moshe involved in the venture.
+A friend, Shimon Berger, comes to Yitzhak's home and talks about a business opportunity in hops in the town of Dubno.
+He hopes to get Yitzhak and his brother Moshe involved in the venture.
+Yitzhak is not interested.

 Go to the diary entry, the interpretive summaries or return to the top.